 While organizations such as the Federal Trade Commission (FTC) strive to reduce the stress caused by spam phone calls, there are steps you can do to be proactive and recognize the warning signs.
 Here are the top ten indicators that you’re dealing with a con artist.

 How to avoid being scammed

 Unwanted phone calls and SMS messages are blocked.
 Take efforts to prevent obnoxious phone calls and filter offensive text messages.

 Don’t provide personal or financial information in response to an unexpected request.
 Legitimate businesses will not contact you by phone, email, or text to ask for personal information such as your Social Security number, bank account number, or credit card number.

-Even if you get a valid email or text message from a company with which you conduct business, you should avoid clicking any links.
+Even if you get a valid email or text message from a company you conduct business with, you should avoid clicking any links.
 Instead, contact them through a website you know is trustworthy.
 Check for their phone number as an alternative.
 Would you mind not calling the number they gave you or the one that shows up on your caller ID?
 Or would you mind checking websites on ScamAdviser.com?
 Or would you mind not calling the scam alert for crypto businesses?

 Resist the need to act right away.
 Legitimate companies will offer you time to consider your options.
 Anyone who tries to persuade you to pay money or provide personal information is a con artist.

 Be aware of how con artists instruct you to pay.
 Never pay someone who insists on paying using a gift card or a money transfer service.
 Also, never deposit a check and then transfer money back to the person who wrote it.

 Stop and speak with a trusted friend or family member.
 Tell someone – a friend, family member, or a neighbor — what occurred before you do anything else.
 It may help you recognize it’s a con if you talk about it.